philsturgeon/phil.tech/src/content/neverending-muppet-debate-of-php-6-v-php-7.md

   mailing list as we speak... and then there is the discussion about calling the version that comes after PHP 5 either PHP 6 or PHP 7.
 Um?
 date: '2014-07-23 15:24:00'
-# alias: blog/2014/07/neverending-muppet-debate-of-php-6-v-php-7/
-# comments: true
+comments: true
-# disqus_identifier: neverending-muppet-debate-of-php-6-v-php-7
+disqus_identifier: neverending-muppet-debate-of-php-6-v-php-7
+alias: blog/2014/07/neverending-muppet-debate-of-php-6-v-php-7/
+alias_1: php/2014/07/23/neverending-muppet-debate-of-php-6-v-php-7/
 ---

 > **Update 12/12/2014:** The answer is now of course [PHP 7].